-All Saints Sharon Chapel has been using Catechesis of the Good Shepherd (CGS) for our children’s religious education program for the past fifteen years.
-Many of our parishioners have become fully trained catechists and our church includes many of the program’s alumni.
+All Saints Sharon Chapel has used Catechesis of the Good Shepherd (CGS) for our children’s religious education program for the past 15 years.
+Many of our parishioners have become fully-trained catechists and our church includes many of the program’s alumni.
 Describing the Catechesis of the Good Shepherd is challenging as is it meant to be experienced.
 But breaking the program down into its elements will, hopefully, paint a clear picture of how we help children help themselves get closer to Christ.

 We welcome anyone who has an interest to tour our atrium and ask questions.
 We are delighted with our atrium and enjoy sharing it.

 Sofia Cavalletti and Gianna Gobbi started the Catechesis of the Good Shepherd in Rome in 1954.
 Cavalletti had a doctorate in Hebrew and Comparative Semitic Languages with a specialization in Philology and Semitic Culture and History.
 She was also a specialist in the field of ecumenism and interreligious dialogue.
 Gobbi was an educator who had worked with Maria Montessori in the 1940’s.
 Together they created the program and watched it spread to every continent.